stefanrueger/urboot/docs/makeoptions.md

    A dozen or so AVR parts support the automotive Local Interconnect Network that can be used as ordinary UART.
 This includes the LIN/UARTs of ATtiny167/87.
-They allow the setting the number of samples to 8..63 in addition to the baud rate divisor.
+They allow the setting the number of samples per transferred bit to 8..63 in addition to the baud rate divisor.
 Most classic UARTs only can set the number of samples to 16 or 8 (the latter is actually what `UART2x=1` does).
 As a consequence, LIN/UARTs can create almost all baud rates well within 1% of quantisation error with far fewer blind spots.
 Urboot bootloaders for these parts make use of that automagically.
-The setting of `UART2X` takes no effect for these parts when working with fixed baud rates. `AUTOBAUD` though works exactly as in the other classic parts, ie, the number of samples will be either set to 8 or 16 depending on the setting of `UART2X` as described above.
+   The setting of `UART2X` takes no effect for these parts when working with fixed baud rates.
+   `AUTOBAUD` though works exactly as for the other classic parts, ie, the number of samples will be either set to 8 or 16 depending on the setting of `UART2X` as described above.

-   `SWIO=1` creates code for software I/O. That is not only useful for those MCUs that don't have an UART, but also for those combinations of `F_CPU` and `BAUD_RATE` where an UART would create too large deviations.
-It may be necessary to resort to software I/O when the board uses the MCU's rx and tx lines otherwise.
-The options `RX` and `TX` specify which pins are used for software I/O. The syntax is the same as with `LED` and `SFMCS`: Use any pin descriptor in Atmel format such as `AtmelPB2` or as Arduino pin number as in `TX=ArduinoPin2`.
+   `SWIO=1` creates code for software I/O. That is not only useful for those MCUs that don't have an UART, but also for those combinations of `F_CPU` and `BAUD_RATE` where an UART would create too large quantisation errors for the baud rate.
+It might also be necessary to resort to software I/O when the board uses the MCU's rx and tx lines otherwise.
+The options `RX` and `TX` specify which pins are used for software I/O. The syntax is the same as with `LED` and `SFMCS`:
+   Use any pin descriptor in Atmel format such as `AtmelPB2` or as Arduino pin number as in `TX=ArduinoPin2`.
 The default baud rate depends on the CPU frequency of the board and is 115,200 for 8 MHz or above.
 Again, the ports of the rx and tx line need to be below Port `H` for software I/O to work.

-   Admissible baud rates depend on the CPU frequency.
-The table below details the approximate boundaries as implemented in urboot bootloaders
+   Admissible baud rates also depend on the CPU frequency.
+The table below details the approximate boundaries as implemented in urboot bootloaders:

    | Baud rate | Lowest | Highest | Min @ F<sub>CPU</sub> = 16 MHz | Max @ F<sub>CPU</sub> = 16 MHz |
    | --: | --: | --: | --: | --: |